InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 Issue trackers: In agile teams user stories are a conversation with the customer.
 Often the are put as sticky notes on a whiteboard.
 But also often they are stored in an issue tracker.
-As a result issue trackers are mainly needed for planning purposes, essentially a replacement for sticky notes on a whiteboard.
+As a result issue trackers are mainly perceived as planning tools, essentially a replacement for sticky notes on a whiteboard.
 In InnerSource, issue trackers serve for a conversation with the customer, but also for communication between members of a team of trusted committers and contributors working on one common InnerSource component.
 Issues in InnerSource become much more lengthy and wordy than in your average organisation.
+They also track the implementation history and detailed design decisions for a change.

-Code Reviews: In traditional organisations code reviews often serve auditing purposes and for quality control.
+Code Reviews: In traditional organisations code reviews often serve auditing purposes.
 They are done when development is finished.
 In InnerSource code changes are shared very early in the process, sometimes when nothing more than a rough sketch is done.
 The goal is to seek early feedback and mentoring.
 This is particularly helpful for teams that are on diverse schedules and cannot find any time for pair programming.
 Often teams have the aspiration that nobody walks alone - in reality though this often isn't much more than an aspiration never achieved.
 In particular where contributions cross team boundaries.
+Tools used in InnerSource can formalize this ask for more than one human to be involved with any change.

 Focus on written communication: The goal with InnerSource is for the project to be transparent enough so that developers who are not part of the team can understand project decisions and follow alogthe process of software creation.
 As a result all communication needs to be in a place that everyone interested in the conversation can follow along: written, public, searchable and linkable.